& Cover Letter Tips

-1-2 pages depending on the length of your experience.
+1-2 pages depending on the amount of your experience.
 The guideline is two pages after ten years of experience, but that is not a hard-and-fast rule.
 Don't pad your resume.

 What's an Easy, Professional Layout?

-This isn't the only way to do it, but it is easy and clean.
+This isn't the only way to do it, but it is easy, clean and fast.

 Name/Contact info: Center.
 Put your name in bold.
 It can be in all capital letters or upper and lower case.

 Font size: 10-12.
 Headings (Education, Experience, etc.) can be size 12 and your name at the top can be 12 or 14 (headings in 10 look small).

 Headings may be centered or kept on the left.

 Use bullet points: Bullets are more effective than writing paragraphs under specific jobs.
 You do not need bullets in your Summary and in Education.
 A Summary, Profile Qualifications or similar can be written as a list or as a paragraph.
 When used, the Summary or Profile section is at the top after your name.
 In case you are wondering about it, Objectives" are considered outdated and almost never used with one possible exception discussed later.

 Heading titles are flexible."Experience," "Education" and "Additional" are basic ones to build around (not necessarily in that order).
 "Key Words" can be an effective section for some people.